srdodson22/RodneyReed_SocialMediaAnalysis/RoneyReed_SocialMediaAnalysis/README.md

 # Justice in the Threads: Analyzing Reddit Discourse Around Rodney Reed's Wrongful Conviction

 ## Overview
 This project explores how online platforms shape public discourse around wrongful conviction cases - focusing on the case of **Rodney Reed**, a Black man on death row in Texas.
-Using Reddit discussions, this study analyzes posts and comment sentiment, topic themese, and network influence across subreddits from **November 2019 to February 2025**.
+Using Reddit discussions from **November 2019 to February 2025**, I analyzed posts and comment sentiment, topic themes, and network influence across subreddits.

 ## Research Questions
 - How does sentiment toward Rodney Reed's case manifest and evolve in Reddit discussions?